firebird-finance/firebird-docs/docs/gvVALUEguide.md

 You need to be sure your selected network is BSC

 1. Go to https://bsc.valuedefi.io/#/vfarm
-2. Select 98/2 gvVALUE-b/BUSD pool
-	In order to stake in this pool you need to have 98% of USD value in gvVALUE-b and 2 % of USD value in BUSD - you can preview your required amount by using staking UI and selecting max gvVALUE-B under it, required BUSD amount will be shown.
-You can use vSwap to buy neccessary BUSD
+2. Select the '_98% gvVALUE-B - 2% BUSD_' pool (direct link: https://bsc.valuedefi.io/#/vfarm/0xd56339F80586c08B7a4E3a68678d16D37237Bd96/4).
+In order to stake in this pool, you need to have 98% of US dollar equivalent in $gvVALUE-B and 2% of US dollar equivalent in $BUSD.
+You can preview your required amount by using staking UI and selecting the 'MAX' button (the required $BUSD amount will be be displayed automatically).
+You can use vSwap to buy more $BUSD as necessary ($BUSD is Binance's stablecoin).
 3. Approve both assets
-4. Click stake LP
+4. Click the '_Stake LP_' button
 5. Enjoy your passive income from ETH and BSC